remyoudompheng/fptest/README.md

 stopping at the depth where integers would overflow the bound `M`.
 This step can be done using finite precision arithmetic only.

-## Use cases

-Printing float64 with precision X:

-- the mantissa bound is `2^53`
-- the digits bound is `10^X`

-Parsing a floating-point number with X decimal digits into float64:

-- the mantissa bound is `10^X`
-- the digits bound is `2^53`

 ## Performance

 The Python script takes about 1 minute to enumerate double-precision